-A purpose-built budgeting solution should alleviate the pain of Excel...while engaging your faculty and staff for more accurate budgetary planning and forecasting.
+A purpose-built budgeting solution should alleviate the pain of Excel...while engaging your employees for more accurate budgetary planning and forecasting.
 Look for a solution that guides non-financial budgeting managers through the process - while simultaneously providing the control, the insight and data finance managers need.